 - It is up to you to decide who you want to get antenatal care from, and there are many choices depending on where you live.

 - If you live in a rural or remote area you will usually see your family doctor.

-To learn more about the different types of care choices available, go to the topic 'Types of care during pregnancy and birth in South Australia'.
+To learn more about the different types of care choices available in South Australia, go to the topic 'Types of care during pregnancy and birth in South Australia'.

 SA Referral LIne (South Australia)

-In South Australia if you plan to have your baby at a public hospital in Adelaide you need to talk to your own doctor or call the Pregnancy SA Referral Line on 1300 368 820 (8.30am to 5pm – Monday to Friday).
-The Pregnancy SA Infoline connects women to their closest public maternity service where an appointment can be made.
+The Pregnancy SA Referral line connects women to their closest public maternity service where an appointment can be made.
 At this first antenatal appointment staff will discuss birthing options.

 If you plan to have your baby in the country you should talk with your doctor about how to organise this.

 If you going to be a private patient your doctor will refer you to an obstetrician who will provide your antenatal care and help you arrange your hospital booking.
 You do not need to call the Pregnancy SA Referral Line.